MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery_status.md

 PowerShell Gallery Status
 =========================
+## 10/10/2017 - PowerShell Gallery unavailable for 2 hours 10/10/17

+__Summary of Impact__: The PowerShell Gallery experienced a period of very high latency, resulting in intermittent connection issues, beginning approximately 5pm (PDT) 10/10/17.
+While resolving the issue, the site was taken offline for 2 hours starting approximately 10pm (PDT).
+The site was restored shortly before midnight 10/10/2017.

+__Root Cause__: The root cause of the high latency is still being investigated.

+__Resolution__: The web services had to be taken offline and restored in order to address the primary issue.

+__Next Steps__: The root cause for the original issue is being investigated.

 ## 06/01/2017 - Deploy to Azure Automation Currently Unavailable

 __Summary of Impact__: Deploying items with dependencies to Azure Automation from the PowerShell Gallery is currently unavailable.
 Importing items from the PowerShell Gallery from inside Azure Automation is still available.